solliancenet/tech-immersion-data-ai/data-exp5/README.md

    ![The tech-immersion resource group is selected.](media/tech-immersion-rg.png 'Resource groups')

 2. Prior to using ADF to move data into your ADLS Gen2 instance, you must create a filesystem in ADLS Gen2.
-Within the resource group, select the storage account whose name ends in `adlsgen2`.
+Within the resource group, select the storage account whose name like `adlsstrgXXXXX`.

 3. On the Overview blade, look under services and select **Data Lake Gen 2 file systems**.